 Spring Awakening – Book and lyrics by Steven Sater / Music by Duncan Sheik

 Based on the play by Frank Wedekind, this Tony Award-winning rock musical shows us a dozen teenagers struggling to make sense of their newfound sexual desires and find their place in a world run by adults who would rather keep them silent and in the dark.
-Still all too relevant, this play is a reminder of the pain of adolescence as well as a plea to us, as adults, to do better by the next generation.
+Presented with an in-your-face, punk rock twist, this is a show that won’t be ignored or forgotten.

 The Pillowman by Martin McDonagh

 In an interrogation room in an unnamed totalitarian dictatorship, writer Katurian Katurian is being interrogated by two detectives.
 Next door, Katurian’s mentally disabled brother Michal waits.
 The detectives want to know why Katurian’s stories feature gruesome plots about child murder and torture, and in particular, why they seem to mirror a string of recent child murders in the area.
 Drawing on inspiration as diverse as Grimm’s Fairy Tales, Kafka, and Antonin Artaud, The Pillowman is a dark, twisty, and utterly unforgettable masterpiece from one of Ireland’s most treasured writers.

 Fifty brides flee their fifty grooms and seek refuge in a villa on the coast of Italy in this modern re-making of one of the western world’s oldest plays, The Danaids by Aeschylus.
 And, in this villa on the Italian coast, the fifty grooms catch up with the brides, and mayhem ensues: the grooms arriving by helicopter in their flight suits, women throwing themselves over and over again to the ground, pop songs and romantic dances, and, finally, unable to escape their forced marriages, 49 of the brides murder 49 of the grooms-and one bride falls in love.
 About the same odds as today.